Sangdo-Han/Sangdo-Han.github.io/docs/programming/rust-programming.md

 # Rust Programming Language

-&nbsp;&nbsp;&nbsp;&nbsp;About rust programming.
-I hope everyone to read [the official documentation](https://www.rust-lang.org), especially for installation of compilers for your computer.
+&nbsp;&nbsp;&nbsp;&nbsp;About rust programming, I hope everyone to read [the official documentation](https://www.rust-lang.org), especially for installation of compilers for your computer.
 As the official documentation is well documented with the syntax, best practices, standard libraries and online console for practice.

 <details open markdown="block">